lara-unb/CoopRobo/docs/source/mobile/pioneer/model/kinematics.rst

    :align: right
    :width: 400 px
    :figwidth: 420 px
-   :alt: The global reference frame and the robot local reference frame.
+   :alt: Wheel velocities and the robot frame.

    Wheel velocities and the robot frame.